C2SM/c2sm.github.io/models/cosmo.md

 >
 > - The support status on the future Alps system is not yet knonw.
 It strongly depends on the ability to use an old interpretation of the OpenACC standard.
 >
-> - C2SM's support for COSMO is scheduled to end in 2025
+> - C2SM's support for COSMO is scheduled to end end of 2024

 ## Access
 In order to get access to the [COSMO repository](https://github.com/C2SM-RCM/cosmo) hosted on the C2SM-RCM GitHub organization,